Olfactic communication: Animal communication

 Research done by Kokocińska-Kusiak A, Woszczyło M, Zybala M, Maciocha J, Barłowska K, Dzięcioł M (August 2021), found that dogs can transmit messages through semiochemicals in urine marking among their environment leaving a "scent mark" for other animals to decode later on.
 In male dogs and wolves, urine-marking used more frequently in unknown areas and the practice is even continued when there is no urine left, meaning the passing of semiochemicals is not strictly tied to the act of urination.
 Animal behaviors can be altered by chemical stimuli.
 Chemical stimuli is a crucial source of information that elicits different behavioral responses from aquatic invertebrates.
 For example, in Elyssa Rosen's research she was able to find that hermit crabs have different reactions to water that has been previously occupied by a potential predatory and non-predatory crabs.
 It is important for hermit crabs to be able to decode these chemical stimuli in order to understand if the territory is safe to occupy.
-The perfect environment to receive semiochemicals is though humidity and light sun.
-Elements that can negatively disrupt the chemical communication channel is heavy rain in the environment because it brings the scents hanging in the air and burring them into the ground as well as fog that causes a scent to diffuse and linger in the air which can cause confusion.
+The perfect environment to receive semiochemicals is through humidity and light sun.
+Elements that can negatively disrupt the chemical communication channel is heavy rain in the environment because it brings the scents hanging in the air and burying them into the ground as well as fog that causes a scent to diffuse and linger in the air which can cause confusion.